 (iii) There has not been a change in the third-party verifier;

-(iv) There has not been a change in operational control of the facility; and
+(iv) There has not been a change in operational control of the reporter; and

 (v) There has not been a significant change in sources or emissions.
 A difference in emissions of greater than twenty-five percent relative to the preceding year's emissions is considered significant unless that change can be directly shown to result from a verifiable change in product data.